libktx/ktx/math/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.libktx/ktx-math.svg)](https://search.maven.org/artifact/io.github.libktx/ktx-math)

-# KTX: math utilities
+# KTX: Math utilities

-Math extensions and operator overloads for LibGDX math API and Kotlin ranges.
+Math extensions and operator overloads for libGDX math API and Kotlin ranges.

 ### Why?

 Java does not feature operator overloading, which leads to weird constructs like `vector.add(a).sub(b)`.
 Kotlin brings the possibility to use a much more readable and natural syntax with its operators overloading: `vector + a - b`.
-However, LibGDX API does not match Kotlin naming conventions (necessary for operators to work), which means extension functions are necessary to make it work like that.
+However, libGDX API does not match Kotlin naming conventions (necessary for operators to work), which means extension functions are necessary to make it work like that.

 Kotlin also provides convenient syntax for ranges, which can be used for clearly describing criteria for selecting random